Looking for Answers?

 - Obtain a Transportation Workers Identification Credential (TWIC card), which includes a background check done by Homeland Security.

-- Pass a USCG-approved OUPV/Six-pack course like the one offered by Mariners Learning System.
+- Pass a USCG-approved OUPV/Six-pack captain's license course like the one offered by Mariners Learning System.

 Although these are the basic minimum requirements, the boating experience for each version of the private boat captain’s license varies slightly.

-You can use an online course to study for your Six-pack captain’s license but are required to attend a proctored exam in person to complete your license.
+You can use an online course to study for your Six-pack captain’s license, then remote test online.
 The Mariners Learning System suite of USCG-approved courses offers an alternative to having to take time off, drive to a classroom, and sit in a class with an instructor.
 These courses are structured for those pursuing a professional career in commercial boating operations and for recreational boaters wishing to increase their knowledge.